kerajel/Kerajel.NuclearEvaluation/README.md

-# NuclearEvaluation
+# Nuclear Evaluation

-Welcome to the NuclearEvaluation repository!
+Welcome to the Nuclear Evaluation repository!
 This project showcases the capabilities of Blazor Server, focusing on dynamic filtering and sorting through the use of data grids and a powerful query builder.
 These features collectively enhance the interactivity and flexibility of data management within the application.
 The component library used in this project is Radzen, which provides a rich set of UI components for building Blazor applications.
 The application can be accessed via [https://nuclearevaluation.com/](https://nuclearevaluation.com/)

 ## Features